Education Research Current Organisation and Cooperation NL

 The 'Rode pieper', or Care and Welfare Training Institute (OZW) building is an iconic building in form as in use.
 The transparent and circular building is easily recognisable on the outside due to its slightly different look compared to the rest of the VU campus.
 Nevertheless, the colourful interior and playful layout on the inside is just as much of a 'deviation' from the rest of the VU campus.

 Different from the rest of the VU campus, the OZW building is also different thanks to its use.
 Indeed, after its opening in 2006, it was not only used to teach students, but also HBOs and Mbos.
-Meanwhile, the MBO students have left again and Inholland University of Applied Sciences will leave in 2024.
-From then on, the building will be fully used again by VU University Amsterdam.
+Meanwhile, the MBO students and Inholland University of Applied Sciences have left again.
+From now on, the building will be used again by VU Amsterdam.

 Besides education, the building also houses the VU Sports Centre and courses run by the Griffioen.